For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What happens if your energy company goes bust?

-In the past year or so, a number of energy suppliers have gone bust.
+In the past few years, a number of energy suppliers have gone bust.
 If this happens, don't panic.

 When an energy company goes out of business, its customers are simply moved to another company.
 You won't need to do anything.